 The authors of the report were: Helen Thompson, Paul Harrington, Selwyn Wilkins, Stephane Pietravalle, Dinah Sweet and Ainsley Jones.

-The relevance here, is that they advise government ministers, of whichever political party is in power.
+The relevance here, is that these Civil Servants advise government ministers, of whichever political party is in power.

 At the time, the study was heavily criticised - for one thing, it had no proper controls and was not peer reviewed.